astroumd/lmtoy/INSTALL.md

 I had some strange experiences with a python venv.
 For one, any bins that are not in setup.py (e.g. a new one) could not be executed.
 Made no sense, since it's in my path, and /usr/bin/env python  even pointed to the venv.
-I gave up.
+I gave up, I bypass venv and install directly.
+This is a bit easier in a locally grown anaconda3.
+YMMV.

 ### Updates

 Since we run from a set of github repos, each with their own update procedures, here some reminders.

 To update all repos, you will need to run "git pull" in each of them.
-For convenience we have a shortcut:
+For convenience we have a shortcut, all executed from $LMTOY:

+      cd $LMTOY
       make pull

 lmtoy needs no extra work, if you see updates, since at moment everything is "in place".
 This may change.